Yussef-Rostom/sa3etha-backend/API.md

   - `Authorization`: `Bearer <access_token>`
 - **Body:**
   - `name` (String, optional): The user's new name.
 Must contain only Arabic characters and spaces.
-  - `governorate` (String, optional): The governorate.
-Must be one of the following: `القاهرة, الجيزة, الإسكندرية, الدقهلية, البحر الأحمر, البحيرة, الفيوم, الغربية, الإسماعيلية, المنوفية, القليوبية, الوادي الجديد, السويس, الشرقية, أسوان, بني سويف, بورسعيد, جنوب سيناء, كفر الشيخ, مطروح, قنا, شمال سيناء, أسيوط, سوهاج, الأقصر, دمياط, المنيا`.
+  - `governorate` (Integer, optional): The governorate ID.
   - `coordinates` (Array, optional): An array with two numbers [longitude, latitude].
   - `imageUrl` (String, optional): The user's new image URL.
   - `whatsapp` (String, optional): The user's WhatsApp number.
 Will be automatically converted to +20 format.
 - **Validation:**
   - Valid access token required
   - Name must contain only Arabic characters and spaces (if provided)
-  - Governorate must be from the valid list (if provided)
+  - Governorate must be a valid ID (if provided)
   - Coordinates must be an array of exactly 2 numbers (if provided)
   - Image URL must be a string (if provided)
   - Whatsapp must match Egyptian phone number format (if provided)